Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Preliminary

 \subsection{Markov Game Model}

 In the proposed anti-jamming scenario, the adaptive channel access decision-making process of the legitimate user is sequential, and the nonstationarity evolution of the state happens when the intelligent jammer adopts a time-varying jamming policy.
 Under these circumstances, the evolution of the environment is influenced by the actions of both the legitimate transmitter and the intelligent jammer, rather than solely by the action of the legitimate transmitter.
-This non-stationary characteristic prompts us to model the interaction between the legitimate user and the intelligent jammer as a Markov Game (MG), where the user and the jammer could make decisions simultaneously, each pursuing completely opposing objectives.
-The anti-jamming MG could be described by a seven-tuple, namely,
+This non-stationary characteristic prompts us to model the interaction between the legitimate user and the intelligent jammer as an MG, where the user and the jammer could make decisions simultaneously, each pursuing completely opposing objectives.
+The anti-jamming MG could be described by a tuple, namely,

-where $\mathcal{S}$ represents the set of environment states, $\mathcal{A}^u$ and $\mathcal{A}^j$ represent the action set of the legitimate user and the intelligent jammer, respectively, $\mathcal{P}$ is the transition function, $\mathcal{R}^u$ denotes the legitimate user's reward function, $\mathcal{R}^j$ denotes the intelligent jammer's reward function, and $\gamma$ is the discount factor.
+where $\mathcal{S}$ represents the set of environment states, $\mathcal{A}^u$ and $\mathcal{A}^j$ represent the action set of the legitimate user and the intelligent jammer, respectively, $\mathcal{P}$ denotes the transition function, $\mathcal{R}^u$ is the legitimate user's reward function, $\mathcal{R}^j$ is the intelligent jammer's reward function, and $\gamma$ is the discount factor.

 For the considered anti-jamming MG, we assume that the actions of both the legitimate user and the intelligent jammer are allowed to change among hops.
-An illustrative diagram of the time slot structure for the proposed anti-jamming MG is illustrated in Fig. \ref{fig_2}.
 Since the spectrum waterfall defined in \cite{7423401} contains time, frequency and power domain information, it could be used to represent the complex spectrum state and provide enough information for either anti-jamming or jamming decision-making.
-Therefore, the environment state of the $n$-th hop could be represented as the observed spectrum waterfall at the beginning of the $n$-th hop, i.e.,
+Therefore, the environment state of the $n$-th hop could be represented as